charlie-revord/Python_LBCourse_Revord_Project/README.md

 Looking at the Chicagoland job market, my analysis questions are as follows:

 1. What are the Top 3 Data Roles posted within the Chicagoland area?
 For the Top 3 Data Roles, which companies routinely hire for these roles?
-2. What skills are most prevalent
+2. What skills are most frequently mentioned in job posts for the Top 3 Data Roles?
+3. For the Top Role, how do top skills for this role trend over a year of job posts?
+4. How robust is the salary information for Chicagoland jobs in the dataset, and what trends can be extrapolated from it?
+5. Finally, for top role postings with salary information, which skills are most requested and which are most lucrative?
+Are there skills which balance high demand with good pay?

-# 🏢 Filtering for Chicago "Windy City" Data
+# 🚖 Filtering for Chicago "Windy City" Data

 The following code snippet isolates job posts within the U.S. that contain the string (any case) 'Chicago' in the job location field: